-- A. This MOU, consisting of fourteen (14) pages is the full and complete document describing services to be rendered by CFS, OHS and HACSB including all covenants, conditions, and benefits. - B. The signatures of the parties affixed to this MOU affirm that they are duly authorized to commit and bind their respective departments to the terms and conditions set forth in this document.

-C. This MOU may be executed in any number of counterparts, each of which so executed shall be deemed to be an original, and such counterparts shall together constitute one and the same MOU.
+- A. This MOU, consisting of sixteen (16) pages is the full and complete document describing services to be rendered by CFS, OHS and HACSB including all covenants, conditions, and benefits. - B. The signatures of the parties affixed to this MOU affirm that they are duly authorized to commit and bind their respective departments to the terms and conditions set forth in this document. - C. This MOU may be executed in any number of counterparts, each of which so executed shall be deemed to be an original, and such counterparts shall together constitute one and the same MOU.
 The parties shall be entitled to sign and transmit an electronic signature of this MOU (whether by facsimile, PDF or other email transmission), which signature shall be binding on the party whose name is contained therein.
 Each party providing an electronic signature agrees to promptly execute and deliver to the other parties an original signed MOU upon request.

-SAN BERNARDINO COUNTY CHILDREN AND FAMILY SERVICES HOUSING AUTHORITY SAN BERNARDINO OF THE COUNTY OF By: By: Name: Jeany Zepeda Name: Maria Razo Title: Director Title: Executive Director Title: Executive Director Date: Date: Date: SAN BERNARDINO COUNTY OFFICE OF HOMELESS SERVICES SAN BERNARDINO COU ΝΤΥ By: Name: Diana Atkeson Dawn Rowe, Chair, Board of Supervisors Title: Deputy Executive Officer Dated SIGNED AND CERTIFIED THAT A COPY OF THIS DOCUMENT HAS BEEN DELIVERED TO THE CHAIRMAN OF THE BOARD Lynna Monell Clerk of the Board of Supervisors San Bernardino County Date DOCUMENT HAS BEEN CHAIRMAN OF THE BO Lynna M Clerk of t Ву FOR COUNTY USE ONLY Deputy Approved as to Legal Form Reviewed for Contract Compliance Reviewed/Approved by Department Kaleigh Ragon, Deputy County Counsel Patty Steven, Contracts Manager Jeany Zepeda, Director Date Date Date
+HOUSING AUTHORITY OF THE COUNTY OF SAN BERNARDINO

+Name: Maria Razo

+Title: Executive Director

+Date:

+SAN BERNARDINO COUNTY

+Dawn Rowe, Chair, Board of Supervisors

+Dated

+SIGNED AND CERTIFIED THAT A COPY OF THIS DOCUMENT HAS BEEN DELIVERED TO THE CHAIRMAN OF THE BOARD

+Clerk of the Board of Supervisors San Bernardino County

+By

+Deputy